will-wright-eng/link-mgmt/docs/go-app/tui-design-document.md

 **3. Scraping Result Handler**

-The handler should process `scrapeSuccessMsg`, `scrapeErrorMsg`, and `scrapeProgressMsg` messages.
+The handler processes `scrapeSuccessMsg`, `scrapeErrorMsg`, and `scrapeProgressMsg` messages.
 For errors, use `errors.As()` to check for `*scraper.ScraperError` and access structured error information.
-Progress messages should update the form's progress state for display.
+Progress messages update the form's progress state (`scrapeProgress`, `scrapeProgressMsg`) for display.
+On success, the scraping duration is calculated (`time.Since(scrapeStartTime)`) and stored for display in the success message.

 **4. Review Step (Multi-Field Navigation)**